-- Targets up to 5,000 registered users.

-- Supports up to 500 concurrent sessions.

-- · Requires port-based licenses

-- Recommends the use of two DMZ zones with three firewalls: the web zone for publicly accessed servers; the application zone for application servers.

-- Includes Avaya Meetings Management for managing the organization's network, webservices, and signaling/control components.
+- Targets up to 5,000 registered users. - Supports up to 500 concurrent sessions. - Requires port-based licenses - Recommends the use of two DMZ zones with three firewalls: the web zone for publicly accessed servers; the application zone for application servers. - Includes Avaya Meetings Management for managing the organization's network, webservices, and signaling/control components.
 The virtual application fully integrates with the enterprise active directory and provides intelligent cross-zone bandwidth management regardless of protocols being used for calls.
-The application deploys as an All-in-one Open Virtualized Appliance (OVA): all its modules (Management, SIP B2BUA, H.323 Gatekeeper, Equinox Conference Control, Web Gateway, User Portal) are installed on the same virtual machine. - Deploys the Avaya Meetings Media Server which provides rich audio, video, and data conferencing functionalities to the solution.
-The server includes: HD video SW transcoding MCU, High Scale audio engine, and Web Collaboration Engine.
-The server is ready to support different video technologies such as transcoding and switching.
-The video multistream switching technology is implemented in synergy with software and hardware client that support the same technology.
-The server can also be deployed as a Web Gateway to add the WebRTC functionality to the existing Scopia[®] Elite 6000 MCU.
-The server can also function as a Web Collaboration Gateway to provide advanced content sharing functionalities to Scopia[®] Elite 6000 MCU.
-The server supports two working modes: video, audio, and web collaboration per single OVA; high capacity audio and web collaboration per single OVA.
+The application deploys as an All-In-One Open Virtualized Appliance (OVA).
+All its modules (Management, SIP B2BUA, H.323 Gatekeeper, Avaya Meetings Control, Web Gateway, User Portal) are installed on the same virtual machine. - Deploys Avaya Meetings Media Server that provides rich audio, video, and data conferencing functionalities to the solution.
+The server includes: HD video transcoding Media Server for processed video, High Scale Audio engine, and Web Collaboration engine.
+The server supports two working modes per single OVA: video, audio, and web collaboration; high capacity audio and web collaboration.
 The administrator can switch the working mode from the Avaya Meetings Management interface.
-The Avaya Meetings Media Server cannot work in a mixed mode.
+Avaya Meetings Media Server cannot work in a mixed mode.
 For a solution with both working modes, the deployment must include two Avaya Meetings Media Server: one for Full Audio, Video, Web Collaboration, and one for High Capacity Audio and Web Collaboration.
-For WebRTC, the MCU uses Avaya Aura[®] Media Server as a WebRTC Gateway.
+For WebRTC, the Avaya Meetings Media Server uses Avaya Aura® Media Server as a WebRTC Gateway.

-For OTT deployment from release 9.1 SP3, Equinox Media Server instances configured to run as a WebRTC Gateway front Equinox Media Servers in order to handle WebRTC calls.
+To handle WebRTC calls in Over The Top from release 9.1 SP3, Avaya Meetings Media Server instances are configured to run as a WebRTC Gateway and front other Avaya Meetings Media Servers.

-- Deploys Scopia[®] Elite 6000 MCU which provides audio, video, and data conferencing functionalities and sustains high quality frame rate video supporting 60 fps.
-For web collaboration, the MCU uses Avaya Meetings Media Server as a Web Collaboration Gateway.
-For WebRTC, the MCU uses Avaya Aura[®] Media Server as a WebRTC Gateway.
-Scopia[®] Elite 6000 MCU is a hardware appliance. - Deploys the Avaya Meetings H.323 Edge which provides firewall and NAT traversal for remote H.323 video HD room systems (Avaya and standard third party).
-The server is installed as a virtual appliance (OVA). - Supports Avaya Session Border Controller for Enterprise (or an Avaya approved edge device), as an option.
-Avaya SBCE provides SIP firewall traversal, HTTP Reverse proxy, and STUN/TURN firewall traversal.
-Avaya SBCE is deployed as a virtual appliance (OVA) or as an appliance with pre-installed software. - Adds the Avaya Meetings Streaming and Recording facility, as an option.
-The AESR is deployed as a pre-installed appliance on Avaya ASP server.
+- Deploys Avaya Meetings H.323 Edge.
+The server provides firewall and NAT traversal for Avaya remote H.323 video HD room systems and standard third-party rooms.
+The server is installed as an OVA. - Supports Avaya Session Border Controller or an Avaya-approved edge device, as an option.
+Avaya SBC provides SIP firewall traversal, HTTP Reverse proxy, and STUN/TURN firewall traversal.
+Avaya SBC is deployed as an OVA, or as an appliance with pre-installed software. - Adds the Avaya Meetings Streaming and Recording facility as an option.
+It is deployed as a pre-installed appliance on Avaya Solutions Platform server.

-Avaya Meetings Server Overview on page 47
+Avaya Meetings Server overview on page 42